Assure Versus Ensure Versus Insure

 Then there are the noun forms.
 Assurance, reassurance, and insurance follow the same rules as their verb counterparts; use assurance and reassurance when eliminating doubt or anxiety in things that are alive, and use insurance (with an i) in financial contexts.* Unfortunately, there is no word ensurance (with an e), so writers must work around it with phrases like attempts to ensure, as in Despite Aardvark's attempts to ensure there'd be food for everyone, he forgot that Squiggly doesn't eat bugs.†

-Thanks to Charles Carson, managing editor of the journal American Speech, for guest-writing this episode; and thanks, Christine, for your question.
+Thanks to Charles Carson, managing editor of the journal American Speech, for writing this episode; and thanks, Christine, for your question.

 *Although usually used only for formal policies underwriting financial risk, insurance is sometimes used euphemistically in criminal situations involving money, such as cases of bribery or extortion, as in It was suggested by the neighborhood gang that the shopkeeper take out insurance to keep his store safe.
 In this example, the gang members are extorting money from the shopkeeper by threatening to damage the store themselves if he doesn't give them money.